-12.11 Encryption (1)
+12.11 Encryption 1

-Users are allowed to program a maximum of 10 encryption key names and their 2 Byte encryption key values.
-The encryption level (low, middle and high) should be programmed to be the same.
+Users are allowed to define a maximum of 10 encryption key names and their encryption key values.
+The encryption level (low, middle, high, enhanced and AES256) of all radios should be programmed to be the same.
 Otherwise, the encryption value can't be used.
 If the encryption level is programmed to be 'off', this function can't be used.
+It is not possible to use different encryption levels within the very same codeplug.